Randomistas

 Aside

 My name is Ralph Borland, and I’m an artist, curator and researcher based in Cape Town, South Africa.
+I am currently (in late 2025) artist-in-residence with EthicsLab at the Neuroscience Institute, University of Cape Town.
 I was a researcher with HUMA, the Institute for Humanities in Africa at the University of Cape Town (UCT) from March 2021 – February 2023.
 I have held two postdoctoral fellowships at UCT, first with the Public Culture CityLab at the African Centre for Cities (2012 – 2014) and subsequently on the international research project Global Arenas of Knowledge (2014 – 2017) which investigates ‘Southern Theory‘.
 My independent interventionist art project for several years is African Robots and SPACECRAFT.
 This site houses my PhD thesis, and my continuing research – for more information, please see the About page.
 This is my journal, where I keep track of items of interest to my work.
 You can use the ‘Categories’ menu in the sidebar to navigate through posts – ‘Objects‘ for example.
 Please feel free to send me links to examples of interesting objects and ideas or anything else related to my research – you can contact me here.
 Subscribe to this blog by clicking here.
 For my wider work please visit ralphborland.net and follow me on Instagram @ralphborland and on Twitter @ralphborland

 Postdoc